 How to make this recipe

 The scone mixing process, or Biscuit Mixing Method, is really quick and easy to do.
 The key is to not over-mix.
 You want to mix only until everything is incorporated and the dough has moistened just enough to form a dough ball.

 - The first step is to whisk together all of the dry ingredients.
-This includes the flour, sugar, baking powder, salt, and black pepper.
+This includes flour, sugar, baking powder, salt, and black pepper.
 Next, stir in the fresh herbs.
-In this case, that’s the dill and chives.
+In this case, that's the dill and chives.

 - Now the fun part, cutting in the butter.
 You absolutely need to use cold butter for this process.
-Some people like to freeze their butter after it’s cubed, or grated, which is a good idea if you’ve never made scones before.
-Ideally you want to do this with a pastry blender, but you can achieve the right texture with two forks as well.
-Continue cutting in the cold butter until the mixture is crumbly and resemble small peas.
-The key is to work quickly here, so that your butter does not warm up too much.
+Some people like to freeze their butter after it's cubed, or grated, which is a good idea if you've never made scones before.
+Ideally, you want to do this with a pastry blender, but you can achieve the right texture with two forks as well.
+Continue cutting in the cold butter until the mixture is crumbly and resembles small peas.
+The key is to work quickly here so that your butter does not warm up too much.

 - Next, you stir in the crumbled feta, just until incorporated.
 Finally, you pour in the heavy cream, mixing only until the dough has moistened and can form a ball.

 - Turn your ball of dough onto a lightly floured surface and lightly knead.
 Round dough into an 8-inch disk and cut it into 8 wedges.
-Place the wedges, 1-inch apart, onto a parchment lined baking sheet.
-Place tray in the refrigerator so scones can firm up for about 20 minutes.
+Place the wedges, 1-inch apart, onto a parchment-lined baking sheet.
+Place the tray in the refrigerator so scones can firm up for about 20 minutes.

 - While the feta scones are cooling, preheat the oven to 425 degrees F. Whisk together the egg and 1 tablespoon of cream.
 Brush the scones with the egg wash and bake for 18-20 minutes, or until the tops are golden.
-Allow to cool for about 10 minutes before eating.
+Allow the scones to cool for about 10 minutes before eating.

 - Cheddar Chive Scones